aaishikdutta/ganbaru-workspace/README.md

-Ganbaru is a minimalistic private workspace.
+Ganbaru is a minimalistic private AI workspace.